BIGFOOT; REAL AND UNREAL

 Our ancestors looked at Bigfoot as walking in "two worlds; sometimes seen, sometimes not seen, but always heard or felt."
 That should be the first clue in understanding what their stories were about; spirits.
 But what is a spirit?
 Is it our own subconscious talking to us?
 Or is it an autonomous and conscious energy form?
 Personally, I don’t care.
 Many of us see spirituals and for many *ancient* indigenous persons, Bigfoot falls into that category flat out.
 Whenever I speak of my strange encounters, I am clear to say “it was a visionary experience.”
 Even though, it was so real that I was second guessing even myself!
 I know, because I am *voluntarily* visionary most of time; it is what I do.
 It is “my life’s work.”
 I understand and am cognizant of when I am not operating within ordinary parameters.

-For thousands of years people did this and much better than they do.
+For thousands of years people have interacted with "other worldly Beings" and much better than anyone in the mainstream could ever imagine.
 They’re called Medicine People.
 For Medicine People, it’s just another day at the office.
-No need for conferences and youtube videos with “messages for humanity.”
-Any Medicine Person worth their salt knew, these experiences are personal, private and any messages were always for the individual not the world.
-And those messages came from the individual’s subconscious mixing with nature.
-To be plain, these people are speaking with themselves, or the higher consciousness of themselves.
+No need for conferences and you-tube videos with “messages for humanity.”
+Any Medicine Person worth their salt knew these experiences are personal, private and any messages were always for the individual not the world.
+And those messages came from the individual’s subconscious mixing with nature, or, what we call The Spirits.
+To be plain, these people are speaking with themselves, or the higher consciousness of themselves-- and perhaps something else.
 The wrong is, they're giving this information, meant for them alone, to you.
 We all know great and deep things; accessing those things is the trick.
 But again, it’s a knowledge you have and is meant for you alone—by traditional understanding.
 But, I should say this: Medicine People feel that “the spirits need us” as much as we need them.
-Translated, this means the human mind is key to producing the possibility of spirits (or Bigfoot) projecting into our reality.
+Translated, this means the human mind is key to producing the possibility of spirits (or Bigfoot) projecting into our conscious reality.
 Is it partly physical?
 Personally, I don’t care what it is, or is not.
 I just know, I must be in an altered state to interact with the spiritual—as all my ancestors, and yours, did.

 So why can’t we say it out loud?
 Bigfoot is a visionary creature or at the very least a misidentified forest animal.
 It would certainly calm the fire storm of silliness within the community.
 And hoaxes wouldn’t be viable anymore.
 We’d just be telling stories about our experiences, which is what we do anyways and always have.
 Maybe, if the “woo” community is honest, they’ll realize there is nothing to debate.
 Visionary things are not debatable, nor can they be replicated in a lab.
 And maybe if the science community is honest, they’ll admit that a physical creature is no longer a viable option without physical evidence after 50 years of searching.